• Skip to primary navigation

 Caramel Pecan Topping

-• Once the brownies have cooled or are almost cooled, prepare the pecan topping.
-Preheat oven to 300 F. Spread pecans on a baking sheet lined with parchment paper.
-Place in the oven for 9-11 minutes, until nuts are fragrant.
-Alternatively, you can toast them in a dry medium-sized skillet over medium heat.
+To toast pecans on the stovetop: add pecans to a dry medium-sized skillet over medium heat.
 Stir as you toast them until they are fragrant. about 3-4 minutes.
 Remove the pecans from pan and set aside.

-• Add the butter to a large skillet over low heat and stir til melted.
-Add the brown sugar and whisk until all sugar has melted and the mixture starts to bubble, about 2 minutes.
-Whisk in the room temperature heavy cream, cinnamon and salt til combined.
+• Whisk in the room temperature heavy cream, cinnamon and salt til combined.
 Fold in the pecans with a spatula.
 Coat them completely with the sauce then remove from heat.
 Stir in the vanilla extract and bourbon (if using).
 Set a timer for 10 minutes.

 • After 10 minutes, spread the pecan caramel topping over the cooled brownies.
 Allow the caramel topping to set before slicing.
+Let the topping set at room temperature for at least 1 hour or in the fridge for 30–45 minutes until firm enough to slice.

 • Once the topping has set, use the parchment lining to lift brownies out of the pan.
 Place them on a cutting board and cut into squares.
 Slice using a long sharp knife.
 For best results, run knife under hot water and wipe clean in between each slice.